Kotlin/dokka/docs/topics/dokka-migration.md

 #### Output directory for additional files

+In DGP v2, the configuration for single-module and multi-module projects is now unified under the `dokka {}` block.
+Instead of configuring `dokkaHtml` and `dokkaHtmlMultiModule` tasks separately, you now specify settings inside the `dokkaPublications.html {}` block.

-The ability to set an output directory and include additional files, such as `README.md`, is still supported in DGP v2.
-However, you have to now configure it under `dokkaPublications.html` in the `dokka {}` block of the root project.
+For multi-module projects, you can set the output directory and include additional files (such as `README.md`) in the `dokka {}` block of the root project.

 Previous configuration: